learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/fine-tuning-ml/fine-tuning.md

 - Fine-tuning may cause the model to forget previously learned features or tasks if the new task is substantially different from the original task the model was trained on.
 - Fine-tuning requires a sufficient amount of data from the target domain to avoid overfitting.
 In cases of extremely limited data, fine-tuning may not be effective.
 - If the pre-trained model is significantly different from the target domain, fine-tuning may not yield significant improvements, and in some cases, it may even degrade performance.
-- Because the process of fine tuning often involves 'freezing' most of the weights of the model during the training process, fine-tuning such a model may limit how flexible such a model is during training.
+- Because the process of fine-tuning often involves 'freezing' most of the weights of the model during the training process, fine-tuning such a model may limit how flexible such a model is during training.

 If a user believes that model fine-tuning is the right choice for their particular task, they can get started on finding a dataset and pretrained model pair that fits their task.